 Portugal's Rota Vicentina

 The Historical Way and Fishermen's Trail

-Guidebook to walking Portugal's Rota Vicentina, a stunning yet remarkably little-visited 220km route down the southwestern Atlantic coast, through the Alentejo and Algarve districts.
-The route, which is suitable for all fit walkers and is not technically difficult, is described across 12 stages, making it perfect for a two-week holiday.More information
+Guidebook to walking Portugal's Rota Vicentina, a stunning yet remarkably little-visited 220km route down the south-western Atlantic coast, through the Alentejo and Algarve districts.
+The route, which is suitable for all fit walkers and is not technically difficult, is described across 12 stages, making it perfect for a 2-week holiday.More information

 Normally walked from north to south, with the route descriptions all orientated that way, we were going the other, south to north.
 Partly because of the transport links and logistics but also we thought it a good idea to have the sun behind us as much as possible and the tougher sections with more soft sand walking were at the northern end, so we would have time to get "track fit" before we tackled them.

 We had also heard that the predominant wind in the summer was from the south and thought it a good idea to have that behind us.
 We planned on early starts and frequent cooling dips in the Atlantic to combat the expected heat.

 Apart from some rather steep paths up and down between cliff top and beach the going is pretty level and easy, although both soft sand and jagged lumpy limestone can be challenging at times and there are a few places where people with vertigo or a fear of heights may feel uncomfortable.

 Overall, the mix of rocky headlands, clifftop paths, fieldside tracks, sandy paths and beach walking make for a truly delightful trek.

 There should be no problem navigating as the waymarking is excellent with the blue/green stripes of the wooden posts almost always in view when needed and good maps available.